domn1995/dunet/Readme.md

 Dunet generates implicit conversions between union variants and the union type if your union meets all of the following conditions:

+- The union has no required properties.
 - All variants contain a single property.
 - Each variant's property is unique within the union.
-- No property is an interface type.
+- No variant's property is an interface type.

 For example, consider a `Result` union type that represents success as a `double` and failure as an `Exception`: